PaloAltoNetworks/secops_ctf_scoreboard/docs/introduction/introduction.rst

    :align: center

 Overview
-  This is the scoreboard for the SecOps CTF.
+  This is the Infra as Code for the SecOps CTF.

 Description
   The goal is to have a fun contest where participants